-In accordance with the ASX Recommendations, Spark Infrastructure's Audit, Risk and Compliance Committee comprises three independent director members, and is chaired by an independent director who is not the Chairman of the Board.
+In accordance with the ASX Recommendations, Spark Infrastructure's Audit, Risk and Compliance Committee comprises three independent director members, and is chaired by an independent director who is not the Chair of the Board.
 There are no executive members of the Committee.

-The current members of the Audit, Risk and Compliance Committee are Anne McDonald (Chair), Andrew Fay and Karen Penrose.
-Cheryl Bart was also a member of the Committee until her retirement on 22 May 2015.
-The skills, experience and qualifications of Audit, Risk and Compliance Committee members are set out in the Directors' Report (in the 2015 Annual Report), including their financial proficiency.
-The directors' attendance at the Audit, Risk and Compliance Committee meetings are disclosed on page 11 of the Directors' Report (in the 2015 Annual Report).
+As at the date of this statement, the members of the Audit, Risk and Compliance Committee are Anne McDonald (Chair), Andrew Fay and Karen Penrose.
+The skills, experience and qualifications of Audit, Risk and Compliance Committee members are set out in the Directors' Report (in the 2016 Annual Report), including their financial proficiency.
+The directors' attendance at the Audit, Risk and Compliance Committee meetings are disclosed on page 12 of the Directors' Report (in the 2016 Annual Report).

-The Audit, Risk and Compliance Committee's role is to assist the Board in discharging its responsibilities and duties in relation to the specific matters set out in its Charter, which includes responsibility for:
+The Audit, Risk and Compliance Committee's role is to assist the Board in discharging its responsibilities and duties in relation to the specific matters set out in its charter, which includes responsibility for:

-- the oversight of management in the preparation of the financial statements and financial disclosures; - recommending the selection, evaluation and remuneration of the external auditor to the full Board, together with assessment of the external auditor's independence; - ensuring that the audit partner rotates every five years (or up to a further two years extension approved by the Board) in accordance with the External Auditor procedures approved by the Board; and - assessing the performance of the internal audit function and its independence from management.
+- the oversight of management in the preparation of the financial statements and financial disclosures; - recommending the selection, evaluation and remuneration of the external auditor to the full Board, together with assessment of the external auditor's independence; - ensuring that the audit partner rotates every five years (or up to a further two years extension approved by the Board) in accordance with the External Auditor Procedures approved by the Board; - · assessing the performance of the internal audit function and its independence from management; - the oversight of the risk profile and risk management of the Group within the risk appetite set by the Board; and - ensuring compliance by the Trust with its obligations of a managed investment scheme, Australian financial services licence conditions, compliance plan and constitution.